Let me share with you my favourite blackberry and vanilla jam recipe.

 The best time to pick is from the end of August through to the end of September.
 Superstition holds that after the end of September the devil urinates on them, but the truth is that they just don’t taste nice come October.

 Will you be jamming this autumn?
-If you do then I dare you to try and not sing Jammin’ by Bob Marley as you make your jam.
+If you do then I dare you to try and not sing Jammin’ by Bob Marley as you make your blackberry and vanilla jam.
 I have tried many times and found it’s downright impossible!
 What jam will you be making?